Buyer Persona + Buyer's Journey = Highly Targeted Content

 Building Buyer Personas

-Basically, buyer personas are kind of like the ideal reader that books on writing always tell you to envision.
-They're composites of your existing customers' characteristics.
-They give you a foundation and focus for all your content marketing efforts.
+Basically, buyer personas are kind of like a composite character.
+You start by looking for common characteristics that your existing customers share and use those traits to build a semi-fictional representation of your ideal customer.
+These buyer personas then give you a foundation and focus for all your content marketing efforts.

 The more information you can get on your customers, the more details you can add to your personas.
 And the more details you have, the more you can tailor your content to resonate with them.